-Our main purpose for collecting, using, holding and sharing your personal information is to provide you with a premium healthcare service and inform you about the healthcare services we offer.
-We also use it for activities directly related to the supply of healthcare services, such as Medicare claims and payments, clinic audits and accreditation.
+Our main purpose for collecting, using, holding, and sharing your personal information is to provide you with a premium healthcare service and inform you about the healthcare services offered at Double Bay Doctors.
+We also use personal information for activities directly related to the supply of healthcare services, such as Medicare claims, payments, online booking, clinic audits and accreditation.

 What personal information do we collect?

 We collect your personal information in the following ways:

 When you become a patient of Double Bay Doctors you will be required to supply personal and demographic information, as well as health information such as allergies, health, and family history.

 When you make an appointment through our website or over the phone, you will be required to provide credit card details to secure your appointment.

 When booking your appointment online, you are required to enter your credit card details directly, without disclosing your details to our reception team.

 When booking with our reception team over the phone, they will enter your credit card details directly into the appointment booking software.

 Credit card details entered into our booking and payment software is stored by the Australian merchant bank Tyro.
 Double Bay Doctors does not store your credit card details in our systems and instead will be issued an encrypted payment token from Tyro which can be used for payment of services you receive from Double Bay Doctors or from practitioners consulting from Double Bay Doctors.

 In the course of providing you health services, we may collect further personal information relevant to the supply of healthcare services.